arnabs542/Algorithm-and-Data-Structure/doc/array_stack_heap.md

 ## Sub Array problem
 > Common techniques
 * solve the sub problem: the same problem mapping to subarry ending in current index i, so can get the results from i-1
-* two pointer problem to get these longest/smallest problem
+* two pointer to get these longest/smallest problem
-  * two pointers could start both from beginning: with different move forward conditions: likely in sum issue
+  * two pointers could start both from beginning: with different move forward conditions:
-  * from begin and end: product issue
+  * The idea is to use two pointers to transfer original problem into sub problem between [l,r]
 * preprocess
   * Get the sum
-  * get product from begin and end of array
+  * from begin and end
 * Hash table
   * Key could be array item itself, or some preprocessed one: like sum, or certain signature
   * value is number of total items, or index(used in longest subarray case)